VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

 #### SHAPER+

 SHAPER+ is a SHAPER, with the addition of CV inputs for each knob, and gate outputs for each stage (a stage's gate output will be high for the duration of the stage).

+#### AD

+An AD (attack-decay) envelope generator in 3HP.
+The attack, decay and release knobs are exponentially scaled with durations up to 10 seconds.
+The attack and decay times have CV inputs expecting +10V inputs; if a CV is present, the corresponding knob attenuates it.

+When a trigger voltage is received at the TRIG input, the envelope cycle begins, ignoring further triggers until it completes.
+When the cycle completes, a trigger is output at EOC, and the cycle retriggers if the TRIG voltage is high.
+If LOOP mode is enabled, the envelope cycles continuously regardless of the TRIG input.

+By default, the attack and decay envelope segments have an analog-ish curve; in linear mode (LIN button), the segments are linear.

 #### ADSR